peter-sarazin/book-collection-service-node/README.md

  ## Override Sequalize timestamp audit fields

- If you do not want audit fields, or want to implement your own custom auditing, then place the following block in config.json
+ The sequalize timestamp audit fields have been disabled in this project.
+This is done by placing the following block of code in config.json.

      "define": {
       "timestamps": false
     }